Rodrigo1999/use-reactive-object/README.md

 ```

 Note that when adding a new item to the array, there is no reactivity, but when incrementing, the component reacts, this is because `level 1` indicates to observe changes only at the first level, that is, at the root of the object.

+### Conclusion

+`useReactiveObject` is a powerful tool for creating reactive objects in React, but as with any tool that manipulates state in a deep way, it should be used with care and consideration.
+Avoid circular objects, be cautious when working with large collections, and use the controls provided by the library to ensure that your application remains performant and maintainable.